 Many, many years ago, we gave up Christmas.
-Not being partial to Christianity, Capitalism or Consumerism it wasn’t very hard.
+Not being partial to Christianity, Capitalism or Consumerism, it wasn’t very hard.
 However, being Cancerian, I do like to lay the table, and celebrating life on Earth can only be a good thing.
 So, we settled on a Solstice Celebration.
 I particularly like the fact that the Solstice occurs on different days – this year Thursday 22nd of December – and that it is a natural phenomenon, not man-made.
 Usually, we simply celebrate the abundance of the season and this year was no different.
 I had a wonderful time wandering about my veggie garden in the early morning havesting food and deciding what to do with it.

 We began with a salad of green and yellow beans, cherry tomatoes (the first on the vines this year), artichoke hearts (the last two on the bush) and new Buffelspoort potatoes, just unearthed.
 I had been nervous that I would not get any potatoes at all as the plants look really miserable, so was delighted when I ferreted through the earth in my potato tower to find a few!
 Nothing is more delicious than brand new potatoes, just steamed.
-They were perfect with the green beans and the unusual yellow dwarf variety.
+They were perfect with the green beans and, particularly, the unusual yellow dwarf variety.
 Some local duck egg mayonnaise complemented everything beautifully.

 Greens are a Summer sensation, so I served up a medley.
 Cavalo Nero and fennel seeds; pumpkin leaves with tiny green pumpkins; sheep sorrel braised with chilli and garlic.
 Cavalo nero is the most delicious black kale with very crinkly leaves.
-It is a winter crop but for some reason mine is still producing in the heat.
+It is a winter crop but for some reason mine is still producing despite the heat.
 I found the recipe for kale with fennel seeds in the River Cafe Cookbook and it is absolutely delicious.

 I learned about imifino yentanga (pumpkin leaves) from my Zulu neighbours and now it is one of my favourite foods.
 Small leaves and tendrils are shredded and steamed or fried – the new tiny pumpkins (literally buds) are chopped and added to for a real treat.
 This is a great way to curb the pumpkins from taking over my entire garden!
 The baSotho women who live on the farm taught me about the tiny spear shaped budila (sheep sorrel) – it is Nobuizelo’s favourite.
 Polenta would be a good accompaniament for the greens, but we ate ours piled on ciabatta I had baked earlier.
 Some slivers of local goat’s cheese was fantastic with the sharp sorrel .

 Usually at this time of year we eat plums, nectarines and apricots roasted and served with dollops of yoghurt.
 However, I found fresh local blueberries this week and they seemed a perfect match for the newly created mulberry ice cream from Wana Farm, so we ate that instead.
-Perhaps I’ll roast some fruit tomorrow and serve it on bruschetta.
+Perhaps I’ll roast some fruit tomorrow and serve it on bruschetta?

-A wonderful side effect of “not doing christmas” is that there is No Pressure at the time of year when most of us are exhausted.
+A wonderful side effect of “not doing christmas” is that there is No Pressure at the time of year when most people are exhausted.
 Everyone around us is in a panic and we are simply enjoying summer afternoons with a book under the trees.
 When I think about it, nothing illustrates the absurd (and heading for extinction) position humanity finds itself in, better than the Christmas Chaos.